kahlil/topics/README.md

 # Topics

-This solution to the topics challenge is made with Angular 2.
+An overview of topics with detail view made with Angular 2.
 It is written in TypeScript and uses a unidirectional dataflow architecture with RxJS Observables with a library I wrote called [oddstream (still wip)](https://github.com/kahlil/oddstream).